 |Oct.
 24, 1902||6|

 When the lava contains less gas, the eruption is gentler.
-Flow after flow of thin streams of lava flows out in all directions from the volcano’s vent creating a flat, dome-shaped mountain with broad slopes.
+Flow after flow of thin streams of lava flows out in all directions from the volcano’s vent.
+This creates a flat, dome-shaped mountain with broad slopes.

-Lava domes are formed by small spherical masses of lava which are too thick to flow.
+Lava domes are formed by small spherical masses of lava.
+These are too thick to flow.
 The lava piles around the vent.
 Lava domes often grow larger by expansion within the volcano.

 Composite or strata volcanoes contain a lot of gas mixed in with the lava.
 Because of the built-up gas, the eruptions are violent.
 The volcano spews out gases, ash, and hot lava.
-The lava doesn’t travel far, so it piles up creating a volcano that is built of many layers of ash and solidified lava.
+The lava doesn’t travel far.
+It piles up creating a volcano that is built of many layers of ash and solidified lava.

 Cinder cones are formed when a volcano violently erupts.
 The lava quickly congeals and falls around the vent in a circular shape.